cedricmoorejr/quantsumore/README.md

 </div>

-**quantsumore** is an API client that enables access to data from various sources.
+**quantsumore** is an API client that enables access to financial data from various sources.

 🔴 **Note the following critical information**: